Sever - Dynamic GUI Editor

 ^[{]?[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}[}]?$

-Elements marked as Internal are essential for the functionality of a plug-in.
-If these are deleted or their name is changed, the function of the respective plug-in can no longer be guaranteed.
+Elements marked as “Internal” are essential to the functioning of a plug-in.
+If these are deleted or their names are changed, the plug-in in question may no longer function correctly.

 Rules

-The rule concept is an integral part of dynamic GUIs.
-Rules make it possible to link the selection of a ComboBox element with further actions to be executed automatically.
-For example, a value of another ComboBox can be selected, or the contents of a text field can be changed.
+The rules concept is an integral part of dynamic GUIs.
+Rules make it possible to link the selection of a combo box element to further actions that are executed automatically.
+For example, a value can be selected from another combo box, or the content of a text field can be changed.

 A rule consists of five pieces of information: